 If your tax return is simple — maybe just one or two W-2s — filing with TurboTax online could be your best option.

 In previous years, I’ve filed my federal taxes through TurboTax for free, then ponied up $30 or so to prepare my state returns.
-This year, federal and state tax preparation is free via TurboTax’s 1040EZ/A Absolute Zero guarantee.
+But now, TurboTax offers federal and state tax preparation for free via TurboTax’s 1040EZ/A Absolute Zero guarantee.